algolia/algoliasearch-client-android/README.md

  * **setTagFilters**: filter the query by a set of tags.
 You can AND tags by separating them by commas.
 To OR tags, you must add parentheses.
 For example, `tags=tag1,(tag2,tag3)` means *tag1 AND (tag2 OR tag3)*.
 You can also use a string array encoding, for example `tagFilters: ["tag1",["tag2","tag3"]]` means *tag1 AND (tag2 OR tag3)*.<br/>At indexing, tags should be added in the **_tags** attribute of objects (for example `{"_tags":["tag1","tag2"]}`).

 #### Faceting parameters
  * **setFacetFilters**: filter the query by a list of facets.
 Facets are separated by commas and each facet is encoded as `attributeName:value`.
-For example: `facetFilters=category:Book,author:John%20Doe`.
-You can also use a string array encoding (for example `["category:Book","author:John%20Doe"]`).
+To OR facets, you must add parentheses.
+For example: `facetFilters=(category:Book,category:Movie),author:John%20Doe`.
+You can also use a string array encoding (for example `[["category:Book","category:Movie"],"author:John%20Doe"]`).
  * **setFacets**: List of object attributes that you want to use for faceting. <br/>Attributes are separated with a comma (for example `"category,author"` ).
 You can also use a JSON string array encoding (for example `["category","author"]` ).
 Only attributes that have been added in **attributesForFaceting** index setting can be used in this parameter.
 You can also use `*` to perform faceting on all attributes specified in **attributesForFaceting**.

 #### Distinct parameter